jaypatel15406/Ollama-Adaptive-Image-Code-Gen/README.md

 1. We can add a new layer of `Image Verification` by integrating the **`LLaVa`** LLM Model.
 This model can verify the image with respect to its `Contexts` and `Prompts`, which will enhance the `Accuracy` of the current `WorkFlow`.

+2. After achieving the results mentioned above, if we obtain satisfactory accuracy, we might integrate `Multiple Shapes` and `Multiple Colors` plotting.

 <hr/>

 #### To Contribute to the Project: